-- PR-1.1 The Village should complete a long-range trails Master Plan in order to identify specific locations, routes and amenities to connect. - PR-1.2 The Village should work with the NRD's to determine potential funding for the planning and construction of recreational trails within the Village. - PR-1.3 A trail system should work to connect different entities within the Village together as well as connect to other regional trails in the area.
+- PR-1.1 The Village should complete a long-range trails Master Plan in order to identify specific locations, routes and amenities to connect. - PR-1.2 The Village should work with the NRD's to determine potential funding for the planning and construction of recreational trails within the Village. - PR-1.3 The Village should, as the paved Village roads are repaired, overlaid, etc. work to incorporate a standard trail width to the shoulder of the roadway. - PR-1.4 A trail system should work to connect different entities within the Village together as well as connect to other regional trails in the area.